bernhardAxonIvy/doc/source/designer-guide/reference/glossary.rst

 expressions and terms that are employed in this book.

 Application
-   On the Axon Ivy Engine one or more Applications can exist.
+   On the |ivy-engine| one or more Applications can exist.
 The Application defines the container wherein the :ref:`Process Models <glossar-process-model>` can be deployed.

    Also :Ref:`Users <glossar-user>` and :ref:`Roles <glossar-role>`